-When the name was changed to Ecology Party in June 1975 the existing "PEOPLE Newsletter" which had produced 10 issues (all in the Document Library) changed its name and format to "Alliance" with the sub-head "The Ecology Party Journal".
+When the name was changed to Ecology Party in June 1975 the existing "PEOPLE Newsletter" changed its name and format to "Alliance" with the sub-head "The Ecology Party Journal".
+Alliance was central to the party's movement building strategy, and the front page listed the organisations it was targeting.
 Produced by Michael Benfield it ran to 32 pages (approx A5 size) with a wide range of content, gradually Ecology Party news became a smaller and less prominent part of the journal and after six issues it disappeared in Feb 1976.
 Despite being underwritten by Michae Benfield himself the production cost was more than the party could bear and the hoped for external sales barely materialised.

 "Ecology Party Newsletter" was initially edited by Keith Rushworth (Colin Fry, the party information officer, edited the first issue but promptly resigned as he had too else much to do).
 Five issues were produced from Dec'76 to July'77.